-If you have to register a company in another EU country, you will have to comply with all that country's rules for setting up a business, including recognition of your professional qualifications and getting the necessary permits.
+If you choose to register a company in another EU country, you will have to comply with national rules for the incorporation/registration of a subsidiary company, branch or agency and most of that country's rules for setting up a business (including recognition of your professional qualifications and applying for the necessary permits).

 To find out what to do in your case, ask the point of single contact in the country where you want to provide services.

 The points of single contact provide information in the national language of their country.
 Many also provide information in other languages.
 The level of information and service offered can differ from one contact point to another.

 There is no difference between customers anywhere in the EU